It’s no secret that we are more surrounded by news than ever before.

 News wires have certainly evolved since their beginning in the 1950s.
 Today, PR professionals have their choice of distribution services based on their specific goals and needs.
 This article is a great resource to investigate different newswires and determine which will best work for your business.

-Part Two: Benefits of a Press Release
+Benefits of a Press Release

 One of the biggest benefits is that press releases are a cost-effective way to distribute information quickly.
 Your PR department or agency can prepare one statement and easily distribute it to a network of media members desperate for content.